17 days Mount Kailash, Guge kingdom and Everest Base Camp tour

 I want to know the exact price for this tour.
 I am an Indian citizen & want to know visa formalities and prices too.
 Send me entire details of the trip please

-In reply to What is the price & more details needed by Gomathi (not verified)
+In reply to by Gomathi (not verified)

 Hi Gomathi,